coderfrnd/LIfe-skill-track/tiny-habits.md

 **Tiny Habits** is a concept developed by Dr. BJ Fogg, a behavior scientist, that focuses on creating small, simple, and manageable actions to build lasting change.
 Instead of relying on motivation or setting lofty goals, the Tiny Habits method emphasizes starting small, anchoring new habits to existing routines, and celebrating progress.

- means The goal is to reduce the overwhelm of big changes and build confidence through consistent, achievable actions. in simple term we can say like if lets assume our goal is big so can we achieve this in one day or one week the answer is no so we need to first start working with small task like break our goal in small parts so we can achieve big goal
+ means the goal is to reduce the overwhelming feeling of big changes and build confidence through consistent, achievable actions. in simple terms we can say like if let's assume our goal is big so can we achieve this in one day or one week the answer is no so we need first to start working with a small task like breaking our goal into small parts so we can achieve a big goal

  **Making change tiny is the best way to create lasting change** By BJ FOGG